UBC-MDS/DSCI532_violent_crime_app/doc/milestone4_writeup.md

 ##### Some Bug Fixes

 Previously there was an issue of an error message appearing when no cities were selected.
-We have now added a message that says "Please select at least one city" when no cities are selected.
-The error message made it seem like the app crashed, so catching the error and adding a message makes it clear the users that they just need to enter some inputs to continue using the app.
+We have now added a message that says "Please select at least one city."
+The error message made it seem like the app crashed, so catching the error and adding a message makes it clear to users that they just need to enter some inputs to continue using the app.

 There was also a small issue with the Data tab that we resolved this week.
 The menu to select the number of entries to view on one screen had four options, but after a selection was made, one of the options was missing.
 We have fixed this so that users can always select between viewing 10, 30, 50, or 100 entries.